Andrei1loc1/campaign-play-processor/README.md

 ---

+## Time Spent

+I spent about 5-6 hours total on this project — it was a quick build, focusing on getting the core functionality working smoothly.

+---

+## Potential Improvements

+- Implement the database bonus for persistent storage and querying.
+- Add better error handling and user-friendly messages.
+- Optimize for performance for real-time updates and pagination for large event lists.
+- Improve mobile responsiveness and add unit tests.

+---

 ## Personal notes

 This was a fun challenge — I wanted to keep the logic simple, but structured like a real system.
 The UI was inspired by a “digital screen control room” concept, with green highlights to suggest live system status.

 ---